zhouhao0605/demo-symuvia/README.md

 ## Note about `launcher.py` and `spydsla.py`

 These files are dedicated to reconfigure the dependencies for shared libraries inside `darwin`.
 They are useful to import the library within python in MacOS, not in windows.

+Only in MacOSX

+If you get an error when doing `cdll.LoadLibrary('darwin/libSymuVia.dylib')`, try:

+1. Create a folder called `log`
+2. Install developer tools as `xcode-select --install`
+3. In a terminal launch `python3 launcher.py`.
+4. Start and python console and restart the procedure.